 - Ability to adapt curriculum quickly in a dynamic recruiting environment

 - Create a common language and process instilled in the culture

-Another positive side effect of the licensing agreement was that Air Force Reserve officials saw that the value that IMPACT brought to recruiting could also be applied to retention.
+Another positive side effect of the licensing agreement was that Air Force Reserve officials saw that the value IMPACT brought to recruiting could also be applied to retention.
 Because they now had an internal team of experienced recruiter-instructors they were able to quickly bring best practices to retention efforts making a positive impact on results faster than anticipated.